 Growth Fund: A fund that invests primarily in the stocks of companies with above-average risk in return for potentially above-average gains.
-These companies often pay small or no dividends and their stock prices tend to have the most ups and downs from day to day.
+These companies often pay small or no dividends and their stock prices tend to have more day-to-day volatility.